aimms/documentation/pro/pro-delegate-adv.rst

 The AIMMS PRO library already provides a number of predefined callbacks that you can use.
 They are:

-* pro::session::DefaultCallback, notifies the user via the status bar.
+* :token:`pro::session::DefaultCallback`, notifies the user via the status bar.
-* pro::session::LoadResultsCallback, automatically loads the results after completion of the request.
+* :token:`pro::session::LoadResultsCallback`, automatically loads the results after completion of the request.
-* pro::session::EmptyCallback, does nothing.
+* :token:`pro::session::EmptyCallback`, does nothing.

 Counting Completed Requests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^